CSU Budget Model Redesign — OVERVIEW & PROCESS

 At the start of the fall semester, CSU transitioned out of the initial Research Phase and into Phase Two, a period of planning and diagnostics.
 Within this phase there were extensive stakeholder meetings, community fora, internal and external data collection, and the charging and determination of responsibilities of the Budget Model Redesign committees.
 The Planning and Diagnostic Phase laid the foundation for creating a budget model to best support our University’s values and land-grant mission.

-Whereas phases one and two focused on gathering information and input, phase three commences committee work on designing a new budget model for CSU.
-The Design Phase will include continued communication with our community and the utilization of the data and feedback gathered to inform preliminary budget model prototypes.
-The committees, which reflect the University community and our shared governance, will work collaboratively and will regularly report their progress in designing a CSU-specific budget model proposal.
+Whereas phases one and two focused on gathering information and input, phase three commenced committee work on designing a new budget model for CSU.
+The Design Phase included continued communication with our community and the utilization of the data and feedback gathered to inform preliminary budget model prototypes.
+The committees, which reflect the University community and our shared governance, worked collaboratively to design a CSU-specific budget model proposal.

 Projected Timeline (subject to change)